jinmoo21/PWDriver/README.md

 ## Motivation

-To simplify automation settings of each different version, and browser.
+To simplify automation settings of each different platform, version, browser.

 ##### Support: